zouppen/lulzcapita/README.md

 Libraries <tt>mtl</tt> and <tt>http</tt> are listed because they are dependencies of CouchDB library.
-You can install <tt>couchapp</tt> on any computer and <tt>couchdb<tt> on your database server.
+You can install <tt>couchapp</tt> on any computer and <tt>couchdb</tt> on your database server.
 Of course they may be the very same computer.

 ### Patched CouchDB library